-The research proposal (Part B) consists of Part B1 and Part B2.
+The research proposal (Part B) consists of Parts B1, B2 and Budget table annex to part B2.
 The templates are provided in the submission system and their use is strongly recommended.
-Each proposal page shall carry a header presenting the corresponding PI's last name, the acronym of the proposal, and the reference to the respective proposal section (Part B1 or Part B2).
+Each proposal page shall carry a header presenting the corresponding PI's last name, the acronym of the proposal, and the reference to the respective proposal section (Parts B1, B2 and Budget table annex to part B2).